- 644 views

 - Most of these buses have in-built toilets but no toilet paper, so, be prepared!

-- Bus fare starts at USD 8 or a little over 5,000 pesos which makes it the cheapest way to get to Valparaiso.
+- Bus is the cheapest way to get to Valparaiso.

 A car drive from Santiago to Valparaiso takes only about an hour.
 There are many car rental companies offering different prices, so you want to do your research.
 If you want to head directly for Valparaiso from Santiago airport there are plenty of car rental companies at the airport too.
 To save time, and potentially money (as you can easily get a price comparison), it is recommended to hire a car online before you arrive to Santiago.